 Waste management in Connecticut is facing massive challenges.
-The Governor's administration has settled on shipping enormous amounts of garbage out of CT, where it will eventually be burned in states to our west.
+Connecticut, under Democrat leadership, has settled on shipping enormous amounts of garbage out of Connecticut, where it will eventually be burned in states to our west.
 The waste we ship to our west that burn our garbage creates air pollution that will flow back to our state, hurting our air quality.
-We must make investments in our recycling stream to efficiently reduce, reuse, and recycle rather than plan to ship our problems out of state.
+We must make investments in our recycling stream to efficiently reduce, reuse, and recycle rather than ship our problems out of state.
+We must work with private industry to encourage recycling of harmful products, promote anerobic digestors and waste to energy systems.